"What if I give it all away?"

 As a general rule, citizens have the right to decide what happens to their money.
 That is, you have the right to make gifts.
 The only exception is that you are not allowed to make gifts intended to defraud your creditors.
 This means, if you run up a big credit card bill, you cannot legally give away your assets deliberately so you can't pay the debt as it comes due.
 If you do, the courts can make the people you gave your money to, give it back, because it was given as a "fraudulent transfer."

 You may have heard of people "giving away" their money "to qualify for Medicaid" if they ever enter a nursing home.
-Since the gift is in advance of the nursing home cost, it generally should not be treated as a "fraudulent transfer."
+Since the gift is in advance of the nursing home cost, and in fact, you may never enter a nursing home, it generally should not be treated as a "fraudulent transfer."
 However, in order to discourage people from doing this, the law imposes a "penalty period" of ineligibility for Medicaid that is proportionate to the amount of the transferred property if the transfer is made during something called the "look back" period, whether the transfer is by the person applying for Medicaid or by the person's spouse.
 The penalty period and the look-back period are not the same.

 • What is the "look back" period?
 That is the period of time during which the state "looks back" to see whether you (or your spouse) made a gift.
 The Deficit Reduction Act of 2005 changed the "look back" period for gifts on/after 2/8/06 to 5 years.
 For gifts prior to that date, 3 years, but 5 years if the gift was made to or from a trust.
 Gifts by an institutionalized person already eligible for Medicaid are also "looked back" at.